-Problem: When creating 64 VLANs, all virtual adapters show disconnected or one of the 64 VLANs show disabled.Solution: The maximum VLAN configurations are 63 tagged a untagged VLAN ID 0.
+Problem: When creating 64 VLANs, all virtual adapters show disconnected or one of the 64 VLANs show disabled.

+Solution: The maximum VLAN configurations are 63 tagged and one untagged VLAN ID 0.
 If 64 tagged VLANs are created, they are disconnected.
-A reboot is required and only 63 tagged VLANs re -- ----
+A reboot is required and only 63 tagged VLANs show links, while a 64th is disabled.